 Even minor flaws in a new home should not be ignored as they can potentially lead to pest damage.
-Here are some tips to follow when purchasing a home.
+Here are some tips to follow when purchasing a home in the Bradenton area.

 Overlooking Tiny Cracks